Wyoming Child Support

 - Suspension of driver’s, occupational and hunting licenses

 Yes.
-Custodial parents may receive both child support and alimony at the same time.
+Custodial parents may receive both the support and alimony at the same time.
 Custodial parents can exclude alimony when reporting their net income for the purposes of calculating support payments.

 You should never stop paying unless the child gets married, becomes emancipated, joins the military, perishes or reaches the age of majority which is 18 in Wyoming.

-Can child support payments be claimed on taxes in Wyoming?
+Can the WY support payments be claimed on taxes?

 Payments are not a taxable income, and they are not tax deductible.